How It Works

 During municipal elections we elect a mayor and local councillors who represent people in their area on the local city, town or township council.
-At the same time, representatives are elected from each municipal area to also sit on Regional Council.
+At the same time, representatives are elected from each municipal area to also sit on a Regional Council.

-All residents and taxpayers in each municipality in within the Region of Durham can vote in municipal elections if they are over the age of 18 and are Canadian citizens.
+All residents and taxpayers in each municipality within the Region of Durham can vote in municipal elections if they are over the age of 18 and are Canadian citizens.
 Canadian citizenship is still a requirement as it is in Provincial and Federal elections.

 An overview of Durham Region and its corporate priorities, mission and vision can be found at "Overview of Durham Region".